rasundsbak/rtd-tutorial/docs/source/index.rst

 ---------------------
 This is an ordinary paragraph.

-Gnu Photo by Dim Hou on _Unsplash: https://unsplash.com/
+Gnu Photo by Dim Hou on `Unsplash`: https://unsplash.com/

    .. image:: gnu.jpg